phidatahq/phidata/README.md

 Phidata is a framework for building AI Assistants using LLM function calling.

-By letting LLMs call functions, we allow them to take actions and solve complex problems.

-This is a powerful paradigm that allows LLMs to intelligently choosing a course of action.
+By letting LLMs call functions, we allow them to take actions and solve complex problems by intelligently choosing a course of action.
-For example, to answer a question from a database, an Assistant first calls a function to see which tables are available, then describes those tables to learn their structure and finally, runs a query to get the answer.
+For example, to answer a question from a database, an Assistant first calls a function to see which tables are available, then runs describe on those tables to learn their structure and finally, runs a query to get the answer.

 ![image](https://github.com/phidatahq/phidata/assets/22579644/3619bf90-20d6-4086-a917-212d0eae92d5)